Labliterati: the LabLit team

 Åsa Karlström

-A native Swede, Åsa is a post-doc at a private research institute in Memphis, Tennessee.
-With a background is in bacteriology, she enjoys studying Streptococcus and other charming little microbes, with a special interest in how they interact during influenza infection.
-She also enjoys kickboxing, reading and cooking.
-In addition to being responsible for keeping the Lab Lit List up to date, Åsa is a Forums moderator and occasionally writes pseudonymously for the site.
+A native Swede, Åsa is working as a project coordinator at a private research institute in Memphis, Tennessee.
+With a background in bacteriology and influenza as a post-doc that led her to work in an FDA-regulated environment, she has (almost) left bench work and now works with translational research projects, getting people to work together efficiently.
+She also enjoys running in nature, reading and cooking.
+In addition to being responsible for keeping the Lab Lit List up to date, Åsa occasionally writes pseudonymously for the site.

 Regular Contributors